John-okoye/MDI-Assessment/README.md

 ## Additional Notes

 Thank you for reviewing my submission.
-I'm looking forward to discussing these analyses in more detail.
+I'm looking forward to discussing these analysis in more detail.